Dvym25/RentACar/README.md

 ## Overview

 RentACar is a mobile application that allows users to browse and rent cars.
-The app includes features for user authentication, theme selection, notifications, and viewing available car options.
+The app includes features for user authentication,  notifications, and viewing available car options.
 Built using Kotlin and Firebase, it provides a smooth user experience with a modern design.

 ## Features